sanskar-sri/Lidar-MLOps-Platform/README.md

 ## Key Design Decisions

-- **No heavy compute in the controller** — the Dash app triggers Airflow and reads artifacts; all preprocessing and training runs on a remote GPU workstation.
+**No heavy compute in the controller**
+The Dash app triggers Airflow and reads artifacts.
+All preprocessing and model training runs on a remote GPU workstation.
+The controller never imports point-cloud or deep learning libraries in the request path.

-- **Minimal Airflow conf** — the controller sends only `{dataset_id, mode, run_id}` to Airflow; pipeline defaults live on the workstation side.
-Full audit payloads are persisted locally under `data/airflow_preprocessing_requests/`.
+**Minimal Airflow conf**
+The controller sends only `{dataset_id, mode, run_id}` to Airflow.
+Pipeline defaults, paths, and hyperparameters live on the workstation side.
+Full audit payloads are persisted locally before the DAG is triggered — giving both a reproducible run record and a clean separation between orchestration and configuration.

-- **Lazy service imports** — all heavy dependencies are imported inside function bodies, keeping app startup fast and allowing the dashboard to load before any model or cloud libraries initialise.
+**Lazy service imports**
+All heavy dependencies (b2sdk, pandas, numpy, plyfile, laspy, pyarrow, open3d) are imported inside function bodies, not at module level.
+This keeps Dash app startup under 3 seconds regardless of which libraries are installed, and lets the dashboard load before any cloud or model libraries initialise.

-- **B2 as the single source of truth** — Silver and Gold artifacts are read from B2 after DAG completion, not from local disk, ensuring the dashboard and training environment share the same data layer.
+**B2 as the single source of truth**
+Silver and Gold artifacts are always read from B2 after DAG completion — not from local disk.
+This ensures the dashboard, training environment, and risk module all share the same data layer, eliminating drift between local cache and remote outputs.

+**S3-portable lake design**
+The bucket layout and all service code use S3-compatible semantics via boto3.
+Switching from Backblaze B2 to AWS S3 or GCS requires only environment variable changes — no code changes.
+This makes the architecture directly portable to enterprise AWS or GCP deployments.

 ---

 ## Roadmap

-- [ ] Public benchmark report with committed model metrics, dataset summaries, and per-class IoU
+- [ ] Complete per-class IoU benchmark table with all four model architectures
 - [ ] GIS export support for CityJSON and 3D Tiles formats
 - [ ] Model comparison dashboard with accuracy, IoU, latency, and confidence summaries
 - [ ] Fire spread risk scoring from inter-building distance and roof type classification
-- [ ] External hazard overlays via OSM Overpass API and open flood-zone datasets
+- [ ] External hazard overlays via OSM Overpass API and open flood-zone datasets (TRCA, PPRI Nord)
+- [ ] Earthquake exposure module — building height category joined against USGS / BRGM seismic hazard zones
-- [ ] CI checks for service imports, page registration, and metadata schema validation
+- [ ] CI expansion — service import checks, page registration validation, metadata schema tests
-- [ ] Cloud reference architecture with cost-aware AWS / GCP deployment notes
+- [ ] Cloud reference architecture with cost-aware AWS / GCP deployment guide

 ---

 ## Research & Acknowledgements

-This platform was developed as an M.Tech thesis project at **MNNIT Prayagraj** (Department of Geoinformatics).
+Developed as an M.Tech thesis project at **MNNIT Prayagraj** (Department of Geoinformatics).

-Findings were presented at **SPARC 2026, IIT Kanpur** — an internationally collaborative research programme supported by the Ministry of Education, Government of India.
+Presented at **SPARC 2026 International Conference, IIT Kanpur** — *Self-Supervised Learning for Near-Miss Pedestrian Risk Detection* — an internationally collaborative research programme supported by the Ministry of Education, Government of India.

 ---